somiaj/fvwm3-debian/README.md

   enabled:

   ```
-  $ apt -t backports install debhelper
+  $ apt -t buster-backports install debhelper
   ```
-+ Copy the debian/ into the fvwm3 source and build the package.
++ Copy `debian/` into the fvwm3 source and build the package.

   ```
   $ cd fvwm3